DudeGFA/alx-backend-user-data/0x01-Basic_authentication/README.md

 # Simple API

-Simple HTTP API for playing with `User` model.
+Implemented basic authentication in a simple HTTP API for playing with `User` model.

 ## Files